mjvar/intro-to-interactive-media/September22/README.md

 This Processing sketch generates maps (for use in games, Dungeons & Dragons campaigns, etc.) from Voronoi tessellations.
 This was a really interesting project to work on!

+### INSTRUCTIONS:
+Click on the map to draw a rough shape;
+press ENTER to generate the map.

+## Development Process

 ### 1. Voronoi Tessellations

 To start, what is a Voronoi tessellation?
 Essentially, it's a plane partitioned into regions based on any given point's closeness to a given set of objects.
 For the purposes of this project, I randomly plotted points on the canvas, and generated Voronoi tessellations from those: